locka99/opcua/README.md

 ### Address Space / Nodeset

-The standard OPC UA address space will be exposed.
+The standard OPC UA address space is exposed.
 OPC UA for Rust uses a script to generate code to create and populate the standard address space.

+### Current limitations

+Currently the following are not supported

+* Diagnostic info.
+OPC UA allows for you to ask for diagnostics with any request.
+None is supplied at this time
+* Session resumption.
+If your client disconnects, all information is discarded.
+* Default nodeset is mostly static.
+Certain fields of server information will contain their default values unless explicitly set.

+## Client

+The client shall provide synchrononous and asynchronous calls corresponding to the functionality of the server.
+It will also support these additional calls.

+* FindServers - to discover servers from a discovery server
+* RegisterServer - for servers to register themselves with a discovery server

-### Configuration
+## Configuration

 Server and client can be configured programmatically or by configuration file.
 See the `samples/` folder for examples of client and server side configuration.
 The config files are specified in YAML.

-### Encryption modes
+## Encryption modes

-The client & server support endpoints with the standard message security modes:
+Server and client support endpoints with the standard message security modes:

 * None - no encryption
 * Sign - no encryption but messages are digitally signed to ensure integrity